openvswitch/ovs/Documentation/tutorials/ovs-advanced.rst

     table=1, priority=99, in_port=4, vlan_tci=0, actions=mod_vlan_vid:30, resubmit(,2)
     EOF

-We don't write any rules that match packets with 802.1Q that enter this stage on any of the access ports, so the "default drop" rule we added earlier causes them to be dropped, which is ordinarily what we want for access ports.
+We don't write any flows that match packets with 802.1Q that enter this stage on any of the access ports, so the "default drop" flow we added earlier causes them to be dropped, which is ordinarily what we want for access ports.

 .. note::